sstsimulator/sst-docs/docs/elements/balar/intro.md

 Support for trace-driven mode currently is limited as it was used as early stage validation for balar implementation.
 It has only been tested with a simple integer vector add example.

-We are working on providing a more robust version of this with the new NVBit release.
-Including better trace format and better computation validation.
+We are working on providing a more robust version of this with the new NVBit release, including better trace format and better computation validation.

 :::